 Osprey is renowned for making some of the world’s most ergonomic hiking backpacks.
-In particular, the Atmos AG and the Aura AG speak to the brand’s greatest strengths.
-The former is designed for men, while the latter, for women.
-At 65L (and with a maximum carrying capacity of 50 lbs), these packs are as equally suited to a year-long tramp around the globe as to a weekend camping trip.
+In particular, the Aether 55 Backpack speaks to the brand’s greatest strengths.
+With a 55L carrying capacity, this pack is equally suited to a year-long tramp around the globe as it is to a weekend glamping trip.

 Best hiking backpack runner-up

-In second place, we have the Osprey Kestrel 48L Backpack, which boasts less space than the aforementioned Aura and Atmos, but more specificity when it comes to serious adventuring.
-If you’re looking for a thru-hiking or alpinism pack, the Kestrel 48L backpack fits the bill.
+In second place, we have the Osprey Kestrel 48L Backpack, which boasts less space than the aforementioned Aether, but more specificity when it comes to serious adventuring.
+If you’re looking for a thru-hiking or alpinism pack, the Kestrel fits the bill.

 As usual, you can expect the ultimate in backpacking comfort and ventilation thanks to Osprey’s patented AirScape back panel.
-The zippered sleeping bag compartment makes it easy to store and organize your gear for weekend treks, and the integrated removable raincover keeps your stuff dry on wet adventures.
+The zippered sleeping bag compartment makes it easy to store and organize your gear for weekend treks, while the integrated, removable rainfly keeps your stuff dry on wet adventures.

 - Less suited for long treks